ABOUT THE PARKS

 Residents can enjoy outdoor recreation in the Township’s ten public parks.

-The Township’s park system offers 250 acres of open park space.
+The Township’s Park system offers 250 acres of open park space.
 Each park offers residents a different recreational opportunity, including team sports, playground equipment, fishing, skiing, picnic shelters, and nature trails.

 All Township parks are open from dawn to dusk and have restroom facilities or portable toilets during the summer months.
 Please abide by the park rules and regulations established for the safety of users.